programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 Our output is a plain text file.

 # Translation
-Translate Shell is a freeware program that allows you to access Google Translate, Bing Translator, Yandex.Translate, and Apertium from the command line.
+[Translate Shell](https://www.soimort.org/translate-shell/#translate-shell) is a freeware program that allows you to access Google Translate, Bing Translator, Yandex.Translate, and Apertium from the command line.
 The program allows you to access the API (application programming interface) to these websites.
 That means you can use them from the command line and not through a web browser.
-For this excersize, we are going to use Yandex.
+For this exercise, we are going to use Yandex.
 I've selected Yandex because the have a reputation for good Russian-English translation and has a high request limit.
 While these translation API do not charge per se, they do limit the amount you can access from the command line in various ways.
 For example, there is a limit of 5000 characters for Google Translate per request.
 So if you send the API a 10,000 character file, the Google Translate will translate the first 5,000 and stop.
 If you make too many request in too short an amount of time, they will block your IP for a period.
 I encourage you to experiment